Nimna-jayasinha/soldier-health-monitoring-system-iot/README.md

 # Military Soldier Health Monitoring System (KENG-CV #007) 🔰

-A real-time IoT-based health and safety monitoring system for military soldiers.
-This wearable device, powered by an ESP32 microcontroller, continuously tracks a soldier’s vital signs — including heart rate, body temperature, GPS location, and glove status — and transmits the data to a centralized Blynk Cloud dashboard for real-time monitoring and safety alerts.
+A real time IoT-based health and safety monitoring system for military soldiers.
+This wearable device, powered by an ESP32 microcontroller, continuously tracks a soldier’s vital signs including heart rate, body temperature, GPS location, and glove status and transmits the data to a centralized Blynk Cloud dashboard for real time monitoring and safety alerts.

 ---